A Customized SAT-based Solver for Graph Coloring: Experimental Evaluation

 We now compare the performance of different methods on the Erd\H{o}s-R\'enyi graphs.
 We are particularly interested in density-dependent performances.
 To visualize this, we use a parallel coordinate plot in \cref{fig:er-performance}.
 The set of instances is given on the $x$-axis, where $ER^*.p$ represents all Erd\H{o}s-R\'enyi graphs of any size for the edge probability $p$.
 The $y$-axis represents the ratio of solved instances within the time limit of one hour.

-We can see that all algorithms except exactcolors exhibit similar performance curves depending on the density parameter $p$.
+We can see that all algorithms except for exactcolors exhibit similar performance curves depending on the density parameter $p$.
 Initially, the performance decreases with increasing density until $ER^*.7$, after which the performance again increases for the very dense instances $ER^*.9$.
 Exactcolors follows a different trend.
 The performance is roughly constant on graphs $ER^*.2$ to $ER^*.5$.
 Then, it increases for $ER^*.7$ and $ER^*.9$.
 The sparsest instances $ER^*.05$ and $ER^*.1$ are easy for all algorithms.

 Looking at individual algorithm performance, we notice that DSatur and exactcolors, the worst two algorithms on the DIMACS graphs, are now performing much better.
-DSatur outperforms the SAT-based methods and gc-cdcl on all sets, and exactcolors become the best method for graphs of density $0.4$ and higher.
+DSatur outperforms the SAT-based methods and gc-cdcl on all sets, and exactcolors becomes the best method for graphs of density $0.4$ and higher.

 Assignment, POP-S, and ZykovColor perform similarly.
 Assignment is slightly better, and ZykovColor is slightly behind the two other methods.
 However, ZykovColor shows an advantage on very dense graphs.
-CliColCom performs significantly different compared to the DIMACS graphs.
-It only manages to show good performance for the sparsest graphs up to $ER^*.2$.

-We conjecture that the lack of structure in Erd\H{o}s-R\'enyi graphs is the reason the SAT-based methods are not competitive on most density classes.
-If the instance is very random, the learned conflict clauses are likely less useful.
-The reason for the superior performance of exactcolors on the dense instances could be the use of the fractional chromatic number as a lower bound.
-On dense graphs it becomes practically easy to compute and gives better lower bounds than a clique.
+For the $ER^*.9$ graphs, the fractional chromatic number is used as bound after every backtrack (as the density of the graphs is always above the threshold of 0.75), which notably increases the performance compared to Assignment and POP-S.